-The landowner must allow emergency vehicles to have direct access to the preserve from Hays Road, when necessary (Figure 3).
-The MHRP is currently not protected by gates or cables and is not actively patrolled.
+The landowner must allow emergency vehicles to have direct access to the preserve from South Wilhoit Road when necessary (Figure 3).
+The DH4PP is currently protected by gates but is not actively patrolled.

 3.4.2 Maintenance and Repair

 SJCOG, Inc., is not responsible for general maintenance, repair, and replacement of existing facilities such as roads, fences, agricultural ditches, and irrigation supply lines and pumps.
 The landowner retains responsibility for these items and other general maintenance.